Mountain Research and Development Journal

 • “In press” items should include volume and year of publication

-• If you translate the title of a publication written in another language into English, indicate the original language in square brackets following the title (see examples below)
+• For publications in languages that use alphabets other than the Latin one, translate the title into English and indicate the original language in square brackets following the title (see Chinese and Hindi examples below)

 The format of references is different depending on the type of literature (eg journal article, book chapter, conference proceedings, etc); please see the following examples.